Board of Directors

 Director

 Tim has been a student of the Dharma for the past 45 years.
-In 1981, he moved to Nepal to study with Mingyur Rinpoche’s father, Tulku Urgyen, and stayed for 12 years.
-While in Nepal, Tim worked as a psychotherapist serving the local and expat communities.
-He founded the Yongey Foundation with Mingyur Rinpoche in 2003.
-Tim is fully engaged in Mingyur Rinpoche’s world as an instructor for Tergar International.
-After returning from Nepal, Tim served as the director of Gampo Abbey in Cape Breton, the largest Buddhist monastery in North America.
-He is also the founder and president of the Pema Chodron Foundation.
-Tim and Glenna live in Steamboat Springs, Co.
+In 1981, he moved to Nepal to study with Mingyur Rinpoche’s father, Tulku Urgyen, and remained there for 12 years.
+While in Nepal, Tim worked as a psychotherapist serving both local and expatriate communities.
+He co-founded the Yongey Foundation with Mingyur Rinpoche in 2003.
+Tim is deeply engaged in Mingyur Rinpoche’s world as an instructor for Tergar International.

 — Yongey Mingyur Rinpoche